burrscurr/linesman/docs/index.rst

 linesman is inspired by `geowizard`_, a youtuber who popularized crossing areas in a completely straight line.
-While overcoming natural and/or man-made obstacles, one attempts sticking as closely to the predefined line as possible.
+While overcoming natural and/or man-made obstacles, one attempts sticking as closely as possible to the straight, predefined line.

 Commonly, a straight line mission is judged by the maximum deviation from the reference line.
 Especially with longer straight line missions, determining the